chaitanyagarg58/FastChat-Telepound/README.md

 * Connection of multiple clients on a server possible.
 * Server Broadcasts the message to every active client.
 * Abruptly closing any client does not affect remaining network.
-* Abruptly closing any client closes all clients connected.
+* Abruptly closing any server closes all clients connected.

 ## Reference for multi-threading of mulitple clients on a server: